DOCGroup/ACE_TAO/README.md

 *  Attach a patch file to the Bugzila issue (ATCD Bug tracking system may be found [here](http://bugzilla.dre.vanderbilt.edu/)).
 *  Creating a pull request on GitHub

-The approach a contributor chooses to use depends entirely his/her personal preference, but usually is tied to how the contributor accesses ATCD's source code.
+The approach a contributor chooses to use depends entirely his/her personal preference, but usually is tied to how the contributor accesses ACE/TAO source code.
 If the contributor directly clones the upstream repository, they should submit patch files.
 If the contributor instead uses their personal GitHub account to fork the upstream repository, then they are should issue a pull request.

 ![Tip][tip] A GitHub pull request is the preferred method to submit a patch!